What Is the Iceberg of Ignorance

 The reason the Iceberg of Ignorance (reconstructed) matters is because of one important point:

 - All serious problems are the result of many smaller problems that went unnoticed or unmanaged.

 - There were 59 smaller, “minor” incidents; and

 - 600 minor conditions.

-As decision makers, if top manages can be more aware of the “minor” issues and conditions, they have the power to stop these issues/conditions before they lead to a serious incident.
+As decision-makers, if top managers can be more aware of the “minor” issues and conditions, they have the power to stop these issues/conditions before they lead to a serious incident.
 This is why the Iceberg of Ignorance matters to top managers and employees.

 To overcome this issue: